 My outline of areas you might consider exploring in retirement

 AARP Life Reimagined provides many ideas worth your time to consider

 Volunteering in your area – take a look at the wide range of choices all across America

-And, don’t forget to take a look in the Want Ads of your local paper.
+And, don’t forget to take a look in the Want Ads of your local paper and online.